-Here we are back with another MaleQ&A. This week we are talking about topping for the first time, and what you can do to make your partners experience as a bottom enjoyable and pain-free!
+Here we are back with another MaleQ&A. This week we are talking about how to be a good top, anal sex, and what you can do to make your partners experience as a bottom enjoyable and pain-free!

 I just found your blog and really appreciate it.
 I came out late in life, and although I’ve had a couple of boyfriends by now, we didn’t do anything more than help each other get off a few times.
 I’m newly single now and want to start having a sex life.